medizininformatik-initiative/calm-qe/README.md

 - USER_NAME = "Your User Name"
 - USER_PASSWORD = "Your Password"
 - SERVER_NAME = "Your Fhir Server Base URL"
-- PROTOCOL = "Your protocol type, e.g https or http" After making sure Docker is installed, you can run the following commands.
+- PROTOCOL = "Your protocol type, e.g. https or http"

+After making sure Docker is installed, you can run the following commands.
 ```
 docker build -t fhir-cohort-resources-extraction .